• SERVICES

 • From local producers, labs, and academia-corporate consortia

-Africa being a low-income region with lower disposable income compared to affluent countries in addition to the unfavorable African climate, local scientists strive to develop alternative, low-cost testing solutions with faster TAT and minimal storage needs.
+The fact that Africa is a low-income region with lower disposable income compared with affluent countries, in addition to its unfavorable climate, has driven local scientists to develop alternative, low-cost testing solutions with faster TAT and minimal storage needs.

 African scientists were believed to have the potential to develop such cheaper COVID-19 tests, having had the necessary know-how gained through the development of tests for diseases such as Ebola and Marburg before.
 The high prices of COVID-19 tests in the African markets have compelled local universities to tie up with some foreign in-vitro diagnostic (IVD) producers to develop new, innovative, low-cost, alternative technologies.